imanfirdaus27/imanfirdaus27/README.md

 - I'm Iman Firdaus
 - Interested in Data Sciences, Data Analytics and Machine Learning
-- Graduated in Aerospace Engineering from IIUM
+- Graduated in Aerospace Engineering from International Islamic University Malaysia (IIUM)

 <!--
 **imanfirdaus27/imanfirdaus27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.